Skip to content

 Like a waterfall gushing with water in the middle of a fjord in Norway, the ice then gets flooded with water.

-The process began around 11 p.m. on Sept.
+The process began around 11 p.m.
+Sept.
 10 with a by-hand sealing of the ice.
 It was an arduous task with each flooding helping to build the ice to a thickness of 1 inch.

-This final stage ended Thursday with the final pass by the Zamboni and the FastIce Zamboni system, which is an electric system that facilitates a more efficient process to avoid any issues with the ice.
+This final stage ended Thursday with the final pass by the Zamboni and the FastIce Zamboni system, which is an electric system that facilitates a more efficient process to avoid any problems with the ice.
 It allows for more control and automates a specific percentage of water to make sure each layer is perfectly replicated.

 By the end of the entire process, roughly 10,000 gallons of water lay atop the concrete flooring at the Wells Fargo Center.